tychozzz/search-gpt-extension/README_EN.md

 - ✨ Display GPT response on the browser page.
 Temporarily support Google or Baidu.

 - 🌟 Summarize the content of each search results page.
-(Future feature)

 ## Quick Start